0c34/govwa/README.md

 ---
 #### Modified the config.json file for database configuration

-Open the file config.json which is located in the config directory.
-Change the configuration according to your needs.
+config.json file is located in config directory.

 ```
 {